UTSCCSCC01/finalprojects22-byte-peeps/doc/Frontend/frontend.md

   - `CommentsTable.tsx`: the actual component, utilizes the metrics table and the `useCommentsTable` custom hook to display comments for social media platforms

+-Time Series Table

+- `GeneralTimeSeriesChart.tsx`: the actual component, utilizes the time series chart and the `useTimeSeriesTable` custom hook to display sentiment analysis across a period of time for social media platforms

 - Notification component:

   - `Notification.tsx`